Chamberezigbo/BookDirectory_/documentation.md

 ```

-## Get book by id
+## Get a book by id

-> this route generate book by id
+> this route generate a book by id

 **ENDPOINT:** <https://secret-woodland-98197.herokuapp.com/books/:id>

 **METHOD:** `GET`
 **PARAMETER:**
 `None`

 Response